Deploy Applications

 Devices auto-authenticate

 You do not need to run docker login on the ALPON device.
-Every ALPON is preconfigured with credentials scoped to its owner's registry namespace plus official Sixfab images.
+Every ALPON ships preconfigured with credentials scoped to its owner's registry namespace plus official Sixfab images.
 Cross-tenant pulls are rejected at the registry layer.

-Configuration Reference
+Configuration reference

 Every field exposed in the deployment form, with semantics and constraints.